-W NOTE: You can perform the above operations using the Hot Restart tab of Hazelcast Management Center or using the REST API.
-Please see the Hot Restart section and Using REST API for Cluster Management section.
+NOTE: You can perform the above operations using the Hot Restart tab of Hazelcast Management Center

-19.4.3.1 Example Usages for cluster.sh
+20.4.3.1 Example Usages for cluster.sh

 Let's say you have a cluster running on remote machines and one Hazelcast member is running on the IP 172.16.254.1 and on the port 5702.
 The group name and password of the cluster are test and test.